 11 The earth was also corrupt before God.
 And the earth was filled with violence.
 12 And God looked upon the earth, and behold, it was corrupt, for all flesh had corrupted his way upon the earth.

 13 And God said to Noah, "The end of all flesh has come before me, for the earth is filled with violence through them.
 Behold, I will destroy them with the earth.
 14 Make yourself an ark of gopher-wood.
 You shall make rooms in the ark and shall pitch it inside and outside with pitch.
 15 And this is the fashion in which you shall make it: the length of the ark shall be three hundred cubits, its breadth fifty cubits, and its height thirty cubits.
-16 You shall make a window for the ark, and in a cubit you shall finish it above.
+16 You shall make a window for the ark, and you shall finish it to a cubit upward.
 And the door of the ark you shall set in its side.
 With lower, second, and third stories you shall make it.
 17 And behold, I, even I bring a flood of waters upon the earth to destroy all flesh, in which is the breath of life, from under heaven.
 And everything that is on the earth shall die.
 18 But with you I will establish my covenant.
 And you shall come into the ark—you, your sons, your wife, and your sons' wives with you.
 19 And of every living thing of all flesh, two of every sort you shall bring into the ark to keep them alive with you.
 They shall be male and female.
 20 Of birds after their kind, of cattle after their kind, and of every creeping animal of the earth after its kind, two of every sort shall come to you to keep them alive.
-21 And take for yourself of all food that is eaten, and you shall gather it to yourself, and it shall be for food for you and for them."
+21 And take for yourself from all food that is eaten, and you shall gather it to yourself, and it shall be for food for you and for them."
 22 And Noah did so.
 According to all that God commanded him, so he did.

 Matthew Henry Commentary - Genesis, Chapter 6[➚]